spurs899/space-invaders/README.md

 - Open SpaceInvaders.Web/wwwroot/index.html directly in your browser, or
 - Open the root-level index.html (duplicate).
 Note that some browsers restrict local file access; for the best experience use the .NET host above or a simple static server.

-## Gameplay & Controls
+## Gameplay & Controls (high level)

+Space Invaders:
 - Move: Left/Right Arrow or A/D
 - Shoot: Spacebar
 - Restart after game over: Click the Restart button or press R
 - Goal: Clear waves of stick-geometry invaders.
-Watch out for enemy shots and protect yourself behind the stick bunkers.
+Watch out for enemy shots and use the stick bunkers.

+Asteroids:
+- Rotate: Left/Right Arrow or A/D
+- Thrust: Up Arrow or W
+- Shoot: Spacebar
+- Restart after game over: Click Restart or press R
+- Goal: Clear all asteroids; larger rocks split into smaller ones.

 ## Tech Notes